kylehotchkiss/rtty/README.md

 This libray was written by Hotchkiss for what I hope will be my first balloon flight ([Virginiastar](http://hotchkissmade.com/blog/virginiastar/)).
 It has been tested over wire and works well.
-Radio test
+Radio testing is just beginning, but as long as your squelsh in FLDIGI is up, singals should come through with fair accuracy.